bjornpo/ESP32_SensorScope/README.md

 # ESP32_SensorScope
-A protocol analyzer and simulator for Serial sensors
+A protocol analyzer and simulator for serial sensors

 ## Initializing Submodules